Strong gravitational-wave lensing posterior odds: Strong lensing hypothesis: Repeated events

 \subsection{Image formation and Morse theory}

 The basic picture is that a fraction of binary black hole mergers will be lensed by massive astrophysical objects.
-Strong lensing occurs if the merger aligns closely enough with the lens' line-of-sight.
-The primary strong lensing targets, based on the estimate of strong lensing rates for stellar merger remnants, are galaxies and galaxy clusters~\citep{Smith2017WhatClusters,Ng2017PreciseHoles,Li2018GravitationalPerspective,Smith2018DeepGW170814,Smith2018Strong-lensingClusters,Smith2022DiscoveringObservatory,Wierda2021BeyondLensing,Xu2021PleasePopulations,More2021ImprovedEvents,Meena2022GravitationalPopulation}.
-When the source aligns with the line-of-sight of the lens, strong lensing produces multiple "images" of the binary black hole merger (Fig.~\ref{fig:strong_lensing_illustration}, top panel).
+Strong lensing occurs if the merger aligns closely enough with the lens's line-of-sight.
+A typical example object that produces strong lensing is either a galaxy or a galaxy cluster.
+In this case, the strong lensing produces multiple \textquotedblleft images\textquotedblright of the binary black hole merger (Fig.~\ref{fig:strong_lensing_illustration}, top panel).

 In the electromagnetic band, such multiple images can be visible, having resolvably different positions on the sky, with one good example being strongly lensed quasars, which scientists have observed for decades~\citep{Schneider1992GravitationalLenses,Dodelson2017GravitationalLensing,Congdon2018PrinciplesLensing}.
 However, the picture is different for gravitational waves.
-In particular, the current gravitational-wave detectors can not discern the images in the sky due to the relatively poor sky resolution ($\mathcal O(1-10\,\text{deg}^2)$ for $\geq$3 detector networks).
-Instead, these gravitational-wave images could be observed as "repeated events" separated in time by minutes to months (years) when lensed by galaxies (galaxy clusters) in the ground-based gravitational-wave detectors (Fig.~\ref{fig:strong_lensing_illustration}, bottom panel)~\cite[e.g.][]{Phurailatpam2024LerSimulator}.
+In particular, the current gravitational-wave detectors cannot discern the images in the sky due to the super-degree sky resolution ($\mathcal O(1-10\,\text{deg}^2)$ for signals confidently detected in $\geq$3 detector networks)~\cite[e.g.][]{2009NJPh...11l3006F}.
+Instead, these gravitational-wave images could be observed as \textquotedblleft repeated events\textquotedblright separated in time by minutes to months (years) when lensed by galaxies (galaxy clusters) in the ground-based gravitational-wave detectors (Fig.~\ref{fig:strong_lensing_illustration}, bottom panel)~\cite[e.g.][]{Phurailatpam2024LerSimulator}.